magicDGS/ReadTools/README.md

 ### License and citing

 The software is provided with a copy of the [MIT License](http://opensource.org/licenses/MIT), but is build with several Java libraries that have different licenses.
-All the information for the libraries used in the sofware is available in the pom.xml file.
+Information for the libraries used in the software is available in the [build.gradle](https://github.com/magicDGS/ReadTools/blob/master/build.gradle) file.

 If you use this software, please add the citation as following (the version is printed in the header of the help):